Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Discussion

 \subsection{Limitations and Future Work}

-Our study only examined two livestream shopping platforms --- Taobao and Douyin.
-Our interview participants were mainly users of the two platforms.
-The findings of malicious selling strategies can not be generalized to other platforms given their different platform policies and designs.
+Our study only examined two livestream shopping platforms---Taobao and TikTok and the interview participants were mainly users of these two platforms.
+The findings of malicious selling strategies may thus not be generalizable to other platforms given their different platform policies and designs.

+The current work is also descriptive.
+The qualitative analysis and the interview study only identified the presence of malicious selling strategies.
+Future work could use the taxonomy developed in this study to investigate the prevalence of various malicious selling strategies or run experiments to evaluate if malicious selling strategies could lead to financial loss of customers.

-Additionally, we only recorded 40 livestream sessions in a short term.
-The researchers did not analyze the recordings in a real shopping context.
-In the future, we plan to conduct a longitudinal analysis, that is, observing several livestream shopping channels as a real viewer over a long term; we will also conduct an interview study for streamers to understand their motivations and attitudes.
+Additionally, we only recorded 40 livestream sessions over a short period.
+In the future, we plan to conduct a longitudinal analysis, that is, observing several livestream shopping channels as a real viewer over a long term.
+We will also conduct an interview study for streamers to understand their motivations and attitudes.